-IRA logic has to be linked to C/M questions to make it ethnography.
-Here is an example of IRA logic without C/M questions.
+IRA logic has to be linked to context and meaning questions to make it ethnography.
+Here is an example of IRA logic without such questions.
 In the 1990s I was asked to talk with some youth involved in an epidemic of LSD use.
-A group of old white guys met to talk about why this epidemic had occurred.
+A group of old White guys met to talk about why this epidemic had occurred.
 We IRA'ed away and figured out that the kids must be children of old hippies who had somehow transmitted pro-psychedelic values to their offspring.
 Then I talked with some kids.
-When I suggested the old white guy theory, they looked at me like I'd just stepped out of a flying saucer.
-Their C/M had to do with a visual adventure in a boring suburban world, not social/political critique and exploration of alternative consciousness.
+When I suggested the old White guy theory, they looked at me like I had just stepped out of a flying saucer.
+Their context and meaning had to do with a visual adventure in a boring suburban world, not social/political critique and exploration of alternative consciousness.
 Our IRA was way off.
-But with their C/M added in, the epidemic made sense.
+But with their context and meaning added in, the epidemic made sense.

-Here's an example of C/M without IRA.
+Here's an example of context and meaning without IRA.
 Some speakers of a second language know the rudiments of grammar and have a reasonable vocabulary.
 In that limited sense, they have a notion of a different context and meaning system.
-But when they speak, they sound just like they do in their native language, same mentality, same topics, same interpersonal style.
+But when they speak, they sound just like they do in their native language, same mentality, same topics, and same interpersonal style.
 My favorite example is George W. Bush speaking Spanish.
-When I saw him on the Spanish language news in the U.S. during the campaign in 2004, he sounded just like Bush in English.
+When I saw him on the Spanish language news in the United States during the campaign in 2004, he sounded just like Bush in English.
 Nothing much changed except the surface symbols.
 No evidence of IRA at all as a result of learning anything about the different point of view of native speakers of Mexican Spanish.

-IRA logic and C/M questions are the heart and soul of ethnography.
+IRA logic and context and meaning questions are the heart and soul of ethnography.
 They guide an ethnographer into another point of view and then help craft a translation between the point of view of the researched group and that of the audience of an eventual report.

-It is interesting in workshops and lectures that newcomers to ethnography usually understand and see the possibilities of IRA logic right away.
-It's more difficult to get them to see how critical the C/M questions are.
+It is interesting, in workshops and lectures, that newcomers to ethnography usually understand and see the possibilities of IRA logic right away.
+It is more difficult to get them to see how critical the context and meaning questions are.
 A robust finding of social psychology's is that humans normally operate in terms of what they call naive realism, the belief that one's own mental models equate to objective reality and any others are therefore defective (Moskowitz, 2005).
-Perhaps naïve realism explains the difficulty.
-The problem is that use of IRA logic without C/M questions produces a new and interesting way of missing the explanation of what others are up to.
+Perhaps, naïve realism explains the difficulty.
+The problem is that use of IRA logic, without the critical context and meaning questions, produces a new and interesting way of missing the point of what others are up to.

-IRA logic and C/M questions are at the core of traditional academic ethnography.
-They also play a key role in the organizational work to be described shortly, though they are not the whole story by any means.
+IRA logic and context and meaning questions are at the core of traditional academic ethnography.
+They also play a key role in the organizational applications to be described shortly.
 Now let me shift to the first case study.
-Here is an example of how different--and useful--that logic and those questions look when faced with an organizational problem, but also an example of how their application under those conditions isn't a traditional academic ethnography at all.
+Here is an example of how different-and useful-that logic and those questions look when faced with an organizational problem, but also an example of how their application is "blurred" with reference to traditional academic models of ethnography as well.